I was really excited about the iPhone 16e, but not anymore — here's why I won't be upgrading

 First, a bit of quick history if you have no idea what I'm talking about.
 For the longest time, Apple kept to only making iPhones sequentially.
 However, Apple eventually realized there was a market for an affordable option and started the SE series in 2016, with the last being the iPhone SE (2022).

-iPhone 16e: what do I like about the phone?
+iPhone 16e: What do I like about the phone?

 So it wasn't a surprise to see that Apple launched the iPhone 16e with 8GB of RAM, as well as full Apple Intelligence support.
 I honestly expected Apple to hold back on at least some features for the new phone, but it seems everything is on the table.
-This is great news for consumers, especially for those looking to explore Apple Intelligence for $100 less than it costs to buy a new iPhone 16.

 iPhone 16e: What are the main issues

-Next, the new iPhone doesn't feature the Camera Control button, instead, it has the iPhone 15's Action Button.
+For one, it doesn't feature the Camera Control button, instead, it has the iPhone 15's Action Button.
 Now, this might be a bit more personal, but I don't like the Action Button.
 I've always seen it as an overly complex silent mode toggle that you might consider changing the function of but likely won't.
-The iPhone 16e also doesn't have the Dynamic Island seen in modern iPhones, instead, it uses the same notch seen in the iPhone 14.

 iPhone 16e: All of this has tempered my excitement

 There was a lot to love about the iPhone SE 4 in concept, mainly the idea of having access to some great features while sacrificing some hardware.
-To my mind, the idea of the phone basically being an AI-capable iPhone 14 was a great one, but somewhere along the line Apple has made a strange chimera of a device.
+To my mind, the idea of the phone basically being an AI-capable iPhone 14 was a great one, but somewhere along the line Apple has made a strange missmash of a device.

 Now, I should be fair and say that there is still a fair amount we don't know about the iPhone 16e's performance.
-Not only that, there is little doubt that Apple will push sales when the iPhone 17 is finally released.
-However, for the time being, I'll go back to wishing for the iPhone SE 4 that was rumored before, the one that would undoubtedly have been one of the best cheap phones.
+Not only that, there is little doubt that there will likely be bigger iPhone 16e discounts when the iPhone 17 is finally released.

 More from Tom's Guide